DJI Mini 4 Pro Obstacle Avoidance Not Working — How to Fix It

 Low Light Conditions

-The Mini 4 Pro uses a downward and forward-facing visual sensor array that relies on ambient light.
-In low-light conditions — dawn, dusk, heavy overcast, or indoor environments — the vision system degrades significantly.
-DJI Fly will display a “Visual Navigation Unavailable” warning when light drops below usable thresholds.
-At that point, obstacle detection falls back to the infrared sensors for close-range braking (within about 0.5 to 8 meters), but APAS bypass stops functioning.
+The Mini 4 Pro’s visual sensor array depends on ambient light.
+Dawn, dusk, heavy overcast, indoor environments — light drops below usable thresholds and DJI Fly shows “Visual Navigation Unavailable.”
+At that point, obstacle detection falls back to infrared sensors for close-range braking — roughly 0.5 to 8 meters — but APAS bypass stops.
+No rerouting.
+Just braking at close range.

-This is expected behavior.
-Fly more conservatively in low light.
-Obstacle avoidance is not a substitute for situational awareness regardless of conditions.
+This is expected.
+Fly conservatively in low light.
+Obstacle avoidance is not a substitute for situational awareness — that’s true in perfect conditions and doubly true when the sensors are already operating degraded.

 Smooth, Featureless, or Reflective Surfaces